TomaszStr/RemitlyInternTask/README.md

 ## Installation

-1. Clone this repository:
+1. Clone this repository.

-2. You can use program with fat-jar:
+2. You can use program with fat-jar.

 java -jar pathToFile\RemitlyInternTask-1.0-jar-with-dependencies.jar

+3. You can also put everything in Intellij and run program and tests with it.

 ## TESTS